 Instructions

-- Prepare the Beef: Cut the beef into 1-inch cubes.
-Season them lightly with salt and pepper, then set aside for seasoning to settle.
+- Cut the beef into 1-inch cubes.
+Lightly season them with salt and pepper on one side, then set aside for seasoning to settle.

-- Prepare the Sauce: In a bowl, combine the soy sauce, oyster sauce, Worcestershire sauce (or Knorr/Maggi seasoning), sugar, and paprika.
-Set it aside for later.
+- In a bowl, combine the soy sauce, oyster sauce, Worcestershire sauce (or Knorr/Maggi liquid seasoning), sugar, and paprika.
+Mix and set it aside.

-- Fry the Garlic: In a skillet or wok, heat the oil over medium heat.
-Fry the garlic, stirring constantly, until it turns light golden brown.
+- Heat 2 tablespoons of olive oil in a skillet or wok over medium heat.
+Fry the garlic, stirring it often, until it turns light golden brown.
 Be careful not to overcook or burn the garlic, as it can become bitter.
-Once done, remove the garlic and set it aside.
+Once the garlic is just right, take it out and set it aside.

-- Prepare the Pan: In the same skillet or wok with the residual garlic-infused oil, increase the heat to high and melt in the butter.
+- Using the same skillet or wok with the residual garlic-infused oil, increase the heat to high.
+Add 2 tablespoons of butter and swirl it around until it melts completely.

-- Add the Garlic.
-Stir in half of the fried garlic.
+- Stir in half of the fried garlic.
 Transfer to a serving dish once the beef is cooked to your desired doneness.

-- Garnish and Serve: Top with the rest of the crispy garlic slices and chopped chives or scallions.
-Serve immediately with rice or sinangag.
+- Top your Beef Salpicao with fried garlic slices and chopped chives or scallions.

 Notes

-- Beef: Choose tender cuts suitable for cubing and quick cooking.
-Tenderloin (or filet mignon) is a prime cut that is the most tender.
-Ribeye steak and boneless short ribs are flavorful with good marbling.
-Sirloin steak (top sirloin) or strip steak (New York strip) are good options, too.
+- Beef: Go for tender cuts that are great for cubing and quick cooking.
+Beef tenderloin (or filet mignon) is a prime cut that is incredibly tender.
+For loads of flavor and nice marbling, consider ribeye steak or boneless short ribs.
+Sirloin steak (top sirloin) and strip steak (New York strip) are also excellent options.

 - Seasonings: Salpicao is all about beef and garlic flavor.
-Besides soy sauce, I used a combination of oyster sauce and Worcestershire for a deeper umami flavor with a hint of sweetness and tanginess.
-Alternatively, you can use oyster sauce with Knorr or Maggi seasoning.
+I like to use soy sauce mixed with oyster sauce and Worcestershire for a richer umami taste that’s both sweet and tangy.
+You can also use Knorr or Maggi liquid seasoning instead of Worcestershire sauce.

-- Paprika: To add a bit of color and a mild, smoky flavor without adding too much heat, use paprika (also sweet paprika) or smoked paprika.
+- Paprika: For a touch of color and a mild, smoky flavor without too much heat, use paprika (also sweet paprika) or smoked paprika.

 Tin